 Initially in the industry, building CBD up was the only valued target on the part of breeders, extractors, and end product retailers.
 We however, spent our time stabilizing low compliant THC first and foremost, while gradually increasing the CBD.
-As a result, we now have a healthy profile in our THC0 variety: 0.00% THC and high CBD, in addition to the multitude of terpene and agronomic traits.
+As a result, we now have a healthy profile in our THCØTM trait: 0.00% THC and high CBD, in addition to the multitude of terpene and agronomic traits.
 Adhering to the regulations took longer, but have paid off.

 NWG sells AOSCA certified seed:

 There is one other important point to remember about Certified seed and the assurance it provides…..every seed lot must be produced according to AOSCA Standards in order to earn the Certified seed tag or label.
 Seed certification is not a one-and-done process.
 Before planting each season, the seed grower submits an application to their local seed certifying agency that includes proof they will be planting pure seed of a recognized variety.
-The agency inspects the field during the growing season to confirm that the plants are uniform and true to type for that variety, and the seed grower uses good management practices to ensure that varietal purity is maintained from planting all the way to seed conditioning and packaging.
+The agency inspects the field during the growing season to confirm that the plants are uniform and true to type for that variety, and the seed grower uses good management practices to ensure that genetic purity is maintained from planting all the way to seed conditioning and packaging.

 In some states, like Colorado, the State Department of Agriculture or the agriculture university will test and validate that the variety’s THC is stable and below 0.3%, in addition to the seed being AOSCA certified.
 These are two separate processes.
-Just because a seed demonstrates THCV compliance does NOT mean it is also AOSCA certified, or vice versa.
+Just because a seed demonstrates THC compliance does NOT mean it is also AOSCA certified, or vice versa.
 Be sure to look for both the 3rd party validation of THC, as well as AOSCA Certification.

-Certified seed validates the variety’s genetic purity, weed absence, uniformity for harvest, maintains standards for each crop.
+Certified seed validates the variety’s genetic purity, weed absence, uniformity for harvest, and maintains standards for each crop.